-However, if you already purchased a first aid kit (your home or car first aid kit will work just fine), in case of emergency, many of the items of your Protect life first aid kit are available and ready-to-use.
+However, if you already purchased a first aid kit (your home or car first aid kit will work just fine), in case of emergency, many of the items of your Protect life first aid kit is available and ready-to-use.

 Furthermore, if you’ve decided to assemble your own first aid kit, you can use our emergency first aid kit which is the perfect base to start with and still it has enough room for specific medications or other medical items designed for pet first aid.

 The space blanket is a great first aid item and can be used for your cat or dog as well when a wool blanket or a towel is not available, and your pet needs protection, or its temperature is low due to shock or pain.